oxidecomputer/propolis/README.md

 pfexec mdb -kw -e "gpt_track_dirty ::write -l 1 1"
 ```

-Propolis is compatible in principle with both Intel and AMD host systems, but is
+Propolis works best (and its CI tests run) on AMD hosts, but it can also be used
-tested most heavily on AMD hosts.
+to run VMs on Intel hosts.
+Live migration is only supported on AMD hosts.

 ## Building